In the summer of 2010 I met an amazing artist who became a wonderful friend.

 Do something different this year.
 Ask big and you could even change your life!

 Sending oodles of love and light out to you!
 Have a fabulous holiday and a beautiful New Year’s Eve whatever you’re doing!
-I’ll see you in 2017!
+I’ll see you next year!